On the Design Fundamentals of Diffusion Models: A Survey: The Reverse Process

+Weighted optimization in the reverse process is inspired by the understanding of the learning procedure of diffusion models.
+A common choice \cite{ho2020denoising} applies uniform weights and may overlook the characteristics of the reverse process.
+The semantic information of data expressed in the reverse process gradually changes, which requires appropriately set priorities to learn \cite{stein2024exposing}.
+An alternative choice is a function of intermediate characteristics, e.g., signal-to-noise values.
+While it takes data into account, the hyperparameters of the designed function may need to be carefully set.

 Learning priorities are balanced by weights in the learning objective to enhance the learning quality.
-The change of learning priorities is common in deep learning \cite{singh2022high} and has also been observed in the reverse process \cite{hedlin2023unsupervised,deja2022analyzing}.
-Generally, a diffusion model learns features with semantic correspondence \cite{zhang2023tale}.
-In other words, it pays more attention to global structures at the beginning of the reverse process \cite{luo2023diffusion} and then changes to local details when approaching its end \cite{choi2022perception}.
-Beside, it is shown to understand high-level phenomena like compositionality \cite{krojer2023diffusion}.
-A balance is achievable through adjusting weights and beneficial for training \cite{vahdat2021score}.
+The change of learning priorities has been observed in the reverse process.
+It pays more attention to global structures at the beginning of the reverse process and then changes to local details when approaching its end \cite{choi2022perception}.
+A balance is achievable through adjusting weights and beneficial for training.

-Weights are usually related with the noise schedule.
-Directly using the schedule as the weight emphasizes a better learning of global structure by a larger learning weight at the beginning of the reverse process \cite{song2019generative,song2021maximum}.
-While it is simple to use, the pre-defined schedule is not flexible and may deviate away from the actual demands.
-A function of the noise schedule such as the signal-to-noise (SNR) ratio is designed to compute the weights.
+Directly using the schedule as the weight emphasizes the global structure better by a larger learning weight at the beginning of the reverse process \cite{song2021maximum}.
+Despite its simplicity, the pre-defined schedule is not flexible and may deviate away from the actual demands.
+A function of the noise schedule, such as the signal-to-noise (SNR) ratio, is designed to compute the weights.
 The actual remaining noise is measured rather than the scheduled one \cite{kingma2021variational}.
-It takes the data into account and better balances the learning of local details and global structures \cite{choi2022perception}.
+It takes the data into account, and better balances the learning of local details and global structures \cite{choi2022perception}.